Vidyard for Oracle Eloqua equips you with the tools you need to generate and quality more leads with video.

 - segment and better target your prospects based on their video view behavior

 - score more qualified leads with video view activities

 There are two easy steps to setting up Vidyard for Oracle Eloqua:

 - Step 1: Set up a Custom Object for Vidyard within your Oracle Eloqua account

 - Step 2: Install the Vidyard for Oracle Eloqua app

-Note: if you are using Vidyard for Oracle Eloqua without a Custom Object, skip to Step 2.
+If you've purchased the Vidyard for Oracle Eloqua without the Custom Object, skip to Step 2.

 Step 1: Set up a Custom Object within Oracle Eloqua

 - Log into your Oracle Eloqua account.